ironchicken/musak-annotations/README.md

         λ: :m + System.PosixCompat.Files
         λ: sequence_ $ map (\n -> createSymbolicLink ("Rhpage" ++ (show (n+1)) ++ ".csv") ("Rh-" ++ (printf "%04d" n) ++ ".csv")) [1..252]

-   And then execute `musak-highlight-shapes` with suitable globs:
+   And then execute `musak-annotations overlay-shapes` with suitable globs:

-        $ cabal run musak-highlight-shapes -a "/path/to/hw-data/Rh/annotations/Rh-*.csv" -s "/path/to/hw-data/Rh/score/Rh-*.jpg"
+        $ cabal run musak-annotations -- overlay-shapes -a "/path/to/hw-data/Rh/annotations/Rh-*.csv" -s "/path/to/hw-data/Rh/score/Rh-*.jpg"

+The example commands above using `cabal` to call the executable.
+Once built, you can copy the executable from `dist/build/musak-annotations/musak-annotations` to somewhere on your `PATH` for more convenient (and faster, by avoiding the `cabal` start up and build check) usage.
+If you're calling the executable directly, you don't need the bare `--` before the command.
+There is also a `cabal install` command which would put the executable (and Haskell library) in some default location in your home directory.
+However, there's no corresponding "uninstall".

 ### Future